-Show Of The Year is annual dance festival that gathers more than 1500 dancers in one day to Helsingin Kulttuuritalo.
+Show Of The Year is annual dance festival that gathers more than 100 dance crews in one day to Helsingin Kulttuuritalo.

-In Dance.fi events, we started at first organizing Streetdance events in 2003.
+We started at first organizing Streetdance events in 2003.
 At that time urban dance events were almost non existent and everything was new.
-With hard work and struggle, slowly but surely jam got bigger and people more involved in events and the underground dance scene got huge.
+With hard work and struggle, slowly but surely jams got bigger and people got more involved in events and the underground dance scene got huge.

 We tried to have jams as soulful as we could, with deep roots to the culture and it’s history.

-SOTY Showcase contest was born in 2010 and every year it has gone bigger and loved by dancers than ever.
-Over 160 crews performing in one day, with 1500 contestant, which makes it one of biggest one day dance events in the world.
+SOTY Showcase contest was born in 2010 and every year it has gone bigger and loved by dancers more than ever.
+Over 100 crews performing in one day, which makes it one of biggest one day dance events in the world.
 It is easy to say the level of finals are on international level.
-This year 2017, SOTY Showcase contest is split to 2 days and the dates are 20.-21.5.
 Choreographers and teachers are many times forgotten in the events, but not in SOTY.
 Choreographers will have free masterclasses and workshops during the weekend.
+Next year SOTY will be also held in Japan.

-Here are some highlights to our event, that we still consider raw, unpolished and underground, like the dance is.
+Here are some highlights to SOTY, that we still consider raw, unpolished and underground, like the dance is.

 2012 Show Of The Year winners Fe’Fellas